awilkins/quickfusor/README.md

 * The Raspberry Pi Camera Module
     * I went for the model with no IR filter, so that an IR lamp can be used to illuminate the QR code in dim light without disturbing patients
 * A [Display-O-Tron HAT](https://shop.pimoroni.com/products/display-o-tron-hat)
-    * While you can get a 320x240 TFT touchscreen for a mere £8 more, many medical appliances have displays which are roughly equivalent to the 16ix3 character LCD on this device
+    * While you can get a 320x240 TFT touchscreen for a mere £8 more, many medical appliances have displays which are roughly equivalent to the 16x3 character LCD on this device
     * It has 6 useful capacitive touch buttons
+    * Programming for a 16x3 text display and 6 buttons is quicker and easier than doing it for a snazzy touchscreen
     * It also has a cool 6-LED bar graph which I thought would make a nice infusion rate throbber! (it does)

 ## Software